mperham/queso/README.markdown

 ============

 Queso is an engine for Rails 2.3+ which adds a generic search interface for building queries on any model.
-See, for example, Trac''s [generic query interface for tickets](http://trac.edgewall.org/query).
+See, for example, Trac's [generic query interface for tickets](http://trac.edgewall.org/query).

-It is also a delicious cheese-based foodstuff which pairs excellently with chips and Dos XX beer.
+It's also a delicious cheese-based foodstuff which pairs excellently with chips and Dos XX beer.

 Installation
 ------------

 Just add Queso as a gem to your Rails 2.3 application, via `config/environment.rb`:

-    config.gem 'mperham-inquiry', :source => 'http://gems.github.com'
+    config.gem 'mperham-queso', :source => 'http://gems.github.com'

 Usage
 -----